A popular plot in Regency era romances is the broken engagement, but what was the truth of the situation?

-The colonel and Miss Darcy arrived at the church without the groom the entire neighborhood expected.
-Ironically, but Elizabeth knew Mr. Darcy had not come.
+The colonel and Miss Darcy had arrived at the church without the groom the entire neighborhood expected.
+Ironically, but Elizabeth knew Mr. Darcy had not returned to Hertfordshire.
 Even without being told, her heart said she would know disappointment.
 Nevertheless, Elizabeth had permitted her mother and the others to offer a hundred reasons for Mr. Darcy’s absence.
-How could she tell them she destroyed her happiness with a quarrelsome tongue
+How could she tell them she had destroyed her happiness with a quarrelsome tongue?

 “Perhaps Mr. Darcy took ill.”

 “More likely, the gentleman changed his mind, just as I predicted,” Mrs. Connor declared in triumph.